Addressing land supply and growth challenges in South East Queensland

 South East Queensland Regional Plan review

-The South East Queensland Regional Plan, also known as ShapingSEQ, was released in 2017 and provides a framework for growth management, and sets planning direction for sustainable growth, global economic competitiveness and high-quality living.
-It was prepared in collaboration with the community and its purpose, themes and objectives are still sound.
+The South East Queensland Regional Plan, also known as ShapingSEQ, provides a framework for growth management, and sets planning direction for sustainable growth, global economic competitiveness and high-quality living.
+The 2022 Queensland Government Housing Summit set a range of actions to address the housing needs of Queenslanders including a review of ShapingSEQ 2017.